Danny Goldberg joins the Mindrolling Podcast for a conversation around culture and consciousness.

 “I don’t think that my role as a manager gives my opinion about the relevance of music in today’s culture credibility, I think it’s my role as a father of an 18 and 22-year-old.
 I think Kanye West means the same to my son Max as Bob Dylan meant to me.” – Danny Goldberg

 Empire of Eternity (25:25) – We look at the powerful words of Martin Luther King Jr. around the paradox of our situation in the universe.
-Danny and our hosts dig deeper into the topic of the intersection between internal exploration and cultural transformation.
+They dig deeper into the topic of the intersection between internal exploration and cultural transformation.

 “Although we live in the colony of time, we owe our allegiance to the empire of eternity.” – Martin Luther King Jr.